The Originalist: Plot

-Performance
+Production

-The play was first performed at the Arena Stage in Washington, DC in 2015.
+The play was first performed at the Arena Stage in Washington, DC in 2015, directed by Molly Smith.
 Lead actor Edward Gero met with Scalia and observed him during a Supreme Court oral argument before portraying him onstage.
-The New York Times gave the play a positive review, stating: "Mr. Gero's portrayal is a more reflective version of Justice Scalia than the one the public sees.
-It is also more sympathetic than many might expect."
 The play began its stage production at the Pasadena Playhouse in California on April 11, 2017.

 From July 19 to August 19, 2018, the play was performed at the 59E59 Theaters in New York City, with Gero continuing in the lead role and Tracy Ifeachor as the fictional law clerk.
-Following the performance of July 29, 2018, Justice Ruth Bader Ginsburg participated in a conversation on stage with the play's director, Molly Smith.
+Following the performance of July 29, 2018, Justice Ruth Bader Ginsburg participated in a conversation on stage with the play's director, Smith.

 Public television

 In March 2017, an onstage performance of The Originalist was broadcast three times on PBS' Theater Close-Up.

+Reception

+The play received a generally positive reception.
+The New York Times gave the play's 2015 run a positive review and stated that "Gero's portrayal is a more reflective version of Justice Scalia than the one the public sees.
+It is also more sympathetic than many might expect."
+According to Above the Law, the "strongest reason to see the play is Edward Gero’s remarkable performance".
+A correspondent for The Atlantic complimented Gero's "eerily convincing physical impersonation" of Scalia and the script's "clever lines".
+The Washington Post considered the play "alive with new writing", stating that Gero's performance "makes you believe this tantalizing man knows and feels American law down to his very bones", but argued that the script makes Scalia "he is more believable than" the clerk character, Cat, such that the Post recommended that Strand and Smith "temper the characterization a little" to make her more "believable".
+According to the New York University Journal of Law & Liberty, The Originalist depicts Cat as counter-clerk as a "ceaseless sparring partner" who advocates living constitutionalism; in reality, however, Scalia's counter-clerks typically were not tasked with convincing him originalism was wrong but instead had the responsibility to "help assure that he was the best, truest, most straight-shooting originalist and textualist he could be", in the words of one of his former clerks.

+In a review of a 2018 run at Court Theatre, NewCity Stage criticized The Originalist's premise, arguing that it implicitly "attempts to vindicate Scalia’s impact on American law by arguing he was a pretty nice guy", but complimented the production as "expertly acted and beautifully produced".